Market overview: Financial markets falter

 In percent

 The graphic shows the momentum of 12 key equity markets worldwide.
 Momentum compares the latest price level with the average figures from the past six months.
-After a long negative phase, momentum returned to positive territory.
-But this has tailed off sharply recently.
+Upward momentum on the equity markets in the industrial nations increasingly faltered in summer 2023.
+However, momentum broadly returned to positive territory in November 2023 thanks to the strong equity market rally.

 Source: MSCI